wilsonliaows/docs/features/message-template.md

 </html>
 ```

 ## Using templates in recipes
-Use the `Create message` action in `Message template by Workato` adapter to generate a message from
+Use the **Create message** action in **Message template by Workato** adapter to generate a message from
 a message template.

-The action requires the values for the template input while creating the recipe.
+The action requires values for the template input while creating the recipe.
+You can either hardcode these values by typing in text, or pass in datapills from Workato datatrees, as seen below.

+![Creating a message from a template](/assets/images/message-template/creating-message.jpg)
+*Mapping datapills to template input fields when creating the recipe*

 The action generates a message conforming to the template while running a job.

-![Creating a message from a template](/assets/images/message-template/creating-message.jpg)
-*Creating a message from a template*